 Festival

-Bhutan the Land of the Thunder Dragon comes alive with color, music, and devotion during its traditional festivals known as Tshechus.
-These festivals are held annually in various districts and monasteries.
+Bhutan the Land of the Thunder Dragon comes alive with color, music and devotion during its traditional festival known as Tshechu.
+These festival are held annually in various districts and monasteries.
 Each Tshechu is a sacred event where locals gather in their finest traditional attire to witness mystical masked dances, receive blessings and celebrate life.

 At the heart of every Tshechu is a series of Cham dances—ritual performances by monks in elaborate costumes and masks.
 These dances are not just for entertainment; they are a form of meditation, storytelling and religious teaching believed to cleanse sins and bring good fortune.